Topological defects promote layer formation in Myxococcus xanthus colonies

+Here, to overcome this limitation and address how new cell layers emerge from preexisting ones, we placed \textit{M. xanthus} cells on an agar substrate in the presence of nutrients.
+In these conditions, the dimensionless inverse P\'{e}clet number that characterizes the persistence of cell migration is $\mathrm{Pe}_{\text{r}}^{-1} = 1.28\pm 0.09$ (\hyperref[methods]{Methods}, \cref{motility}).
+At this value of $\mathrm{Pe}_{\text{r}}^{-1}$, with an average cell density of $\rho_0 = 0.25\pm 0.04$ cells/$\mu$m$^2$ (S.D.), the colony does not form fruiting bodies but remains as a thin sheet wetting the substrate \cite{Liu2019a}.
+Nevertheless, new cell layers and holes spontaneously appear and disappear (\hyperref[movies]{Movies S1 and S2}), allowing us to examine these processes in detail.

-To address how new cell layers emerge from preexisting ones, we imaged the motion of \textit{M. xanthus} cells on an agar substrate using a three-dimensional, laser scanning confocal microscope with subcellular resolution (\hyperref[methods]{Methods}).
+To this end, we imaged the colony using a three-di\-men\-sio\-nal, laser scanning confocal microscope with subcellular resolution (\hyperref[methods]{Methods}).
 This instrument measures light reflected from the surface of the sample and does not require fluorescence or cell labeling.
-By sampling a stack of positions along the microscope axis, we measured both the height and the reflectance fields (\cref{brightness,brightness-closeup,height}).
-Simultaneous recording of these two complementary fields allows us to examine the relation between cell motility and the formation of cell layers.

-We performed experiments in the presence of nutrients.
-In these conditions, the dimensionless inverse P\'{e}clet number that characterizes the persistence of cell migration is $\mathrm{Pe}_{\text{r}}^{-1} = 1.28\pm 0.09$ (\hyperref[methods]{Methods}, \cref{motility}), too high to form fruiting bodies \cite{Liu2019a}.
-Instead, the colony remains as a thin sheet wetting the substrate, with new cell layers and holes continuously appearing and disappearing (\hyperref[movies]{Movies S1 and S2}).
-Images of the reflectance field revealed that the rod-shaped \textit{M. xanthus} cells are densely packed, aligned with neighboring cells, and retain their motility (\cref{brightness-closeup}, \hyperref[movies]{Movie S1}).
+By sampling a stack of positions along the microscope axis, we simultaneously measured the height and the reflectance fields (\cref{brightness,brightness-closeup,height}).
+Images of the reflectance field revealed that the rod-shaped \textit{M. xanthus} cells are densely packed, aligned with neighboring cells, and retain their motility (\cref{brightness-closeup}, \hyperref[movies]{Movie S1}), driven by both cell-substrate and cell-cell interactions.
 The height field showed that the colony organizes into discrete layers rather than a continuous distribution of heights (\cref{height}).
-We thresholded the height data at different levels to measure the number of layers at every position in the image (\cref{layers}, \hyperref[methods]{Methods}, \cref{layer-number}).
+We thresholded the height data to measure the number of layers at every position in the image (\cref{layers}).
+Colonies of $\Delta$\textit{pilA} mutant cells lacking pili exhibit very similar behaviors (\hyperref[movies]{Movie S3}), showing that these extracellular appendages are not required for layer formation or hole opening.